gleu/pgstats/README.md

 Ideas
 -----

+* pgstat
   * pg_stat_archiver: display the current wal and the last archived
   * pg_stat_archiver: display the duration since the last archived wal
-* pg_stat_*_tables: display the duration since the last *vacuum and *analyze
+  * pg_stat_X_tables: display the duration since the last vacuum and analyze
   * sum the number of archived wal files

+* pgcsvstat
+  * update pg_stat_statements export with the new columns
+  * add export of pg_stat_subscription
+  * add export of pg_stat_walreceiver
+  * add export of pg_publication
+  * add export of pg_replication_slots
+  * add export of progress views